vcolavin/forest/README.md

 - Every object will have a history, or log.
   - This will include movements, interactions, and will be viewable.

-- This app is HATEOAS
-  - Every object will have a url_for method that will automatically assume that will travel to that object.
-The "details" route.
-  - Actions will be grouped per object.
-Movement will count as an action on a location.
-The name of an action will be the verb one could expect to type into a terminal to invoke the action.

 - This app will rely on chron jobs to call each objects `#live` method, triggering a "turn" of life in the forest.
   - Can a free Heroku account even handle chron jobs?